FarmDyn/documentation/docs/template/plant_nutrition.md

                                                                                             + 1.0 $ sameas(intens,"normal")) );
 ```

-The amount of nutrient applied, *p\_nutApplied,* is estimated as shown
+The amount of nutrients applied, *p\_nutApplied,* is estimated as shown
 in the following equation.
 It is assumed that at least 20% of the
 default leaching and NH<sub>3</sub> losses will occur.